Menu Close

 Sharyn and Mandy from Highland area

-Pictured left to right: Sharyn and Mandy (Project Managers of the Community Link Workers project)
+Pictured left to right: Sharyn and Mandy (Project Managers of the Community Link Workers service)

 Social prescribing, also sometimes known as community referral, is a means of enabling health professionals to refer people to a range of local, non-clinical services.
 Change Mental Health is proud to be the lead agency and delivery partner with NHS Highland’s Community Link Worker service.
 Together, we want to raise awareness of what social prescribing is, how it works, and how it changes lives.